Vincent-Toups/bios512/lecture4/tidy-data-and-ggplot.md

     scale_y_reverse(breaks = 1:20) +
     scale_x_continuous(breaks=c(-1,1),
                        labels=c("Female","Male")) +
-    labs(x="Sex Presentation",y="Rank", title="Are superpowers distributed differently by presented sex?");
+    labs(x="Sex Presentation",y="Rank", title="Are superpowers distributed differently by presented sex?"));

 ```

 # What Makes A Visualization Good?

 The primary benefit of a visualization is the ability to see a lot of
 data at once in a way which your brain can interpret rapidly.
-Therefor
+Therefore
 the science of good visualization is the science of what sorts of
 aesthetics you can apprehend pre-attentively.

-Everyone always burns the pie chart in effigy here, so lets do it:
+Everyone always burns the pie chart in effigy here, so let's do it:

 ![](./bad-pie-chart.png)